How to Get an EIN Without an SSN (Non-Resident Guide)

 | Doola | $297 | Yes | 1-6 weeks | Delaware or Wyoming |

-The trade-off is timeline control.
-When you fax or call the IRS yourself, you know exactly when the application was submitted and can follow up directly.
-With a formation service, the EIN timeline depends on both the service's internal processing and the IRS response time.
-During IRS backlogs, formation service timelines extend because they are processing hundreds or thousands of applications through the same channel.
+The trade-off is control.
+When you fax or call the IRS directly, you know exactly when the form went in and can follow up yourself.
+With a formation service, you are in a queue alongside hundreds of other applications.
+During IRS backlogs, their timelines stretch because everyone is funneled through the same channel.

-The Stripe Atlas vs Firstbase vs Doola pricing comparison maps the full cost breakdown over three years, including what happens after formation.
+The formation pricing comparison maps the full cost over three years.

 Get structural patterns other founders miss